chrisc93/blog.csconley.com/wp-content/plugins/wp-cerber/readme.txt

 == Changelog ==

+= 2.7.2 =
+* Fixed bug for non-English WordPress configuration: the plugin is unable to block IP in some server environment.
+If you have configured language other than English you have to install this release.

 = 2.7.1 =
-* Fixed two small bugs related to 1) unable to remove IP subnet from the Access Lists and 2) getting IP address in case of reverse proxy don't work properly.
+* Fixed two small bugs related to 1) unable to remove IP subnet from the Access Lists and 2) getting IP address in case of reverse proxy doesn't work properly.

 = 2.7 =